-Retrospective analysis for the 2003-2010 terminal years indicates retrospective error in both F and SSB with the tendency for the model to underestimate F and overestimate SSB (Fig. A.144 and Fig. A.145).
-The F retrospective error ranged from -0.10 in 2009 to -0.52 in 2003 (Table A.67).
+Retrospective analysis for the 2003-2010 terminal years indicates retrospective error in both F and SSB with the tendency for the model to underestimate F and overestimate SSB (Fig. A.149 and Fig. A.150).
+The F retrospective error ranged from -0.10 in 2009 to -0.52 in 2003 (Table A.68).
 SSB retrospective error ranged from 0.09 in 2009 to 0.90 in 2003.
 Retrospective error in age 1 recruitment varied from -0.07 in 2005 to 4.32 in 2003.
-It is worth noting the decreased retrospective pattern in Age 1 recruitment in the ASAP BASE run (Fig. A.146), relative to the updated VPA run (Run 10, Fig. A.96).
+It is worth noting the decreased retrospective pattern in Age 1 recruitment in the ASAP BASE run (Fig. A.151), relative to the updated VPA run (Run 10, Fig. A.97).
 The ASAP model does not exhibit nearly as severe a retrospective pattern in the recent period, particularly in the 2008 assessment peel (coinciding with the timing of the GARM III assessment).
-Retrospective statistics calculated using both seven year peels and five year peels are presented in Table A.67.
-However, the NDMBRPWG felt that the there was a notable shift in the retrospective pattern such that retrospective statistics (Mohn's rho) calculated using a five year peel (back to 2005) more accurately capture the current retrospective patterns.
+This suggests that had ASAP been used as the base model in GARM III, the assessment results would not have been as susceptible to the uncertainty in the 2007 and 2008 NEFSC spring survey indices.
+Retrospective statistics calculated using both seven year peels and five year peels are presented in Table A.68.
+However, the NDMBRPWG noted that the there was a notable shift in the retrospective pattern such that retrospective statistics (Mohn's rho) calculated using a five year peel (back to 2005) more accurately capture the current retrospective patterns.